Eurekan-Academy/Baldesion-Arsenal-Primer/index.md

 Raiden is quite straightforward, as long as you listen to the callouts and don't panic.
 Beware of the Lateral zantetsuken and which direction to dodge it to!

+A good way to handle this mechanic is for the whole group to stack in the same place to bait the puddle AEs, pop sprint, and then run together towards Raiden and to the correct side.

 1. Spirits of the fallen - raidwide damage
 2. Shingan - tankbuster
 3. Thundercall - outer platform becomes death zone
 4. Ame-no-sakahoko - go south (C marker) to avoid the **BIG AE**
 5. Whirling zantetsuken - get **inside his hitbox**
-6. Ball lightning - stack in the middle to bait AE
+6. Ball lightning - stack to bait AE
 7. Lateral zantetsuken - dodge either left or right depending where he holds his sword.
 Listen to the callouts to make this easy
 8. Lancing bolt - If you get marked with this, place your AE around the edge of the arena
 9. Booming lament - puddle AEs, dodge them quickly